DavidVFitzGerald/trade-flows-analysis/README.md

 # Trade Flows Analysis Pipeline
 ## Introduction
-This repository contains a data pipeline for ingesting and analysing trade data contained in the BACI database.
-It has been created for the purpose of being submitted as project for the [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp)
+This repository contains a data pipeline for ingesting and analysing trade data contained in the BACI database, which is maintained by [CEPII](https://www.cepii.fr/CEPII/en/bdd_modele/bdd_modele_item.asp?id=37).
+This repository has been created for the purpose of being submitted as project for the [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp)

+## Project goal
+The goal of this project is to analyze trade flows between countries, specifically the trade of goods.
+The BACI database contains data on bilateral trade flows for 200 countries at the product level, classified according to the "Harmonized System" (HS) nomenclature.
+This project focuses on analysing two aspects of trade:
+1. The total value of goods exported and imported by a country in a given year, as well as the corresponding trade deficit (calculated as the value of exports minus value of imports)
+2. The total value of goods exported and imported per country for a given HS code, in order to identify the most important exporters and importers of a given category of goods.
+Note that services are not included in the trade data, therefore their value is not considered at any point in this project.
+Therefore the trade deficit reflects only the trade deficit of goods.

+## Infrastructure and Pipeline
+The project was developed fully in the cloud, by using a Google Cloud Virtual Machine (VM).

 ## Requirements
 - An account on Google Cloud Platform (GCP) with credits

-## Setup walkthrough
+## Setup
 In case you would like to run the data pipeline, follow the steps described below.
 1. On GCP, create a new project
 2. Create a service account and assign the "Storage Admin", "BigQuery Admin", "Compute Admin", and "Dataproc Administrator" roles to it